 According to a recent rental market report by Zoopla, tenant demand has doubled since before the pandemic, while rental stock availability has decreased by a third.
 This imbalance has led to rental inflation due to basic supply and demand economics.

+Currently, there’s no nationwide requirement for landlords to register themselves in England or Wales, though some local authorities have introduced their own selective licensing schemes.
+Under Labour, joining a private rented sector database will be mandatory.
 This means that all landlords in England and Wales will need to register their properties, comply with an annually updated PRS Decent Homes Standard, provide proof of Gas Safety certificates and electrical tests, and declare how much rent they charge.
 They’ll also need to update their registration yearly.

 Labour believes that the creation of this register will improve standards and accountability in the PRS and help to ensure that all rental properties meet safety and quality standards.
 Tenants will benefit too, as they’ll be able to check a landlord’s history, such as whether they have any criminal convictions or enforcement actions, and see if a landlord has failed to carry out repairs or pushed for unreasonable rent increases in the past.
 This transparency will provide tenants with more reassurance before they commit to a rental agreement.